Hotshot Trucking Insurance in Texas

 Small dozers, excavators, compressors, and aggregate transport.
 Growing demand across Texas construction corridors.

-Why Choose TAP Insurance Texas for Hotshot Coverage
+Why Choose TAP Insurance Agency for Hotshot Coverage

 Carrier relationships: TAP Insurance works with carriers that actually understand hotshot trucking — not generic commercial auto carriers.
 We’ve built relationships with insurers who specialize in expedited freight and know the unique risks hotshot operators face.
 This means better rates, faster approvals, and fewer claim hassles.